 Inclement Weather coverage provides reimbursement for unused trip expenses if you need to cancel your trip or cut it short due to severe weather at your destination.
 This is included within most travel insurance plans within the Trip Cancellation benefit.

 Search and Rescue Coverage can pay for an organized search and rescue operation if you get lost or become stranded while skiing, snowboarding, or participating in another covered winter sport.
+That said, this coverage is not offered on all plans, so if this is important for your trip, be sure to read the fine print to confirm coverage.

 To see exact pricing for your trip, try our travel insurance comparison tool.
 Simply enter your trip details to see all available plans and prices.
 Start a Quote